dlr-gtlab/python-module/README.md

   * GTLAB_PATH = path\to\the\installed\version\of\GTlab

-The path to the DevTools is always needed because the compiled version of PythonQt and Python is stored in it.
+The path to the DevTools is always needed because the compiled version of PythonQt and Python is stored in the DevTools.
 Whether you have to specify the path to the repository or the path to the installed GTlab version depends on which compile mode you choose.
 You can specify the compile mode with the value of the variable COMPILE_MODE.
 The compile mode determines whether the header files of